convertersystems/opc-ua-samples/README.md

 2. Node.js Tools for Visual Studio version 1.1 or higher - http://aka.ms/explorentvs

 ### Releases

+v1.4.2 Upgraded Trendline control for UWP.
+Adjusted UaTcpSessionClient constructors to use an async certificate provider.

 v1.4.1 Revamped the view models to depend on a shared session client passed in the constructor.
 Changed some view models to subscribe when navigated to and unsubscribe when navigated away.